Fitch concerned over US banks' European debt exposure

 * Says Eurozone needs quick resolution of debt problem

-(Adds fall of Goldman and Morgan Stanley stock price, comments from analysts)

-Nov 16 Fitch Ratings warned that it may reduce its "stable" rating outlook for U.S. banks with large capital markets businesses because of contagion from problems in troubled European markets.
+Nov 16 Fitch Ratings warned that it may reduce its "stable" rating outlook for U.S. banks because of contagion from problems in troubled European markets.

 "Unless the Eurozone debt crisis is resolved in a timely and orderly manner, the broad outlook for U.S. banks will darken," Fitch said.
 "The risks of a negative shock are rising."

-"Our concern is with counterparty risk, the impact of Europe on global economic growth and how that weighs on the economic recovery in the U.S.," said Joseph Scott, one of the analysts who wrote the Fitch report.

-The analysts don't expect a resolution of the issues for another 12 months or so, and are unlikely to adjust their outlook on the sector quickly.
-"This is going to have a prolonged and uncertain income," Scott said.

-U.S. banks haven't clearly disclosed the extent of their holdings of European sovereign debt or their trading positions with European counterparties, but have been reducing their direct exposure for well over a year, the report said.
-While net exposure appears manageable, the analysts expressed concern over the efficacy of hedges through credit default swaps.
+U.S. banks haven't clearly disclosed the extent of their holdings of sovereign debt of Greece, Ireland, Italy, Portugal and Spain, and to large banks in those nations, but U.S. banks have been reducing their direct exposure for well over a year, the rating agency said.
+It said net exposure appears manageable but expressed concern over the efficacy of hedges of the bank exposure through credit default swaps, it added.

 On Sept.
 21, Moody's Investors Service lowered debt ratings for Bank of America Corp (BAC.N), Citigroup Inc (C.N)and Wells Fargo & Co (WFC.N) on concerns that the U.S. government has become reluctant to bail out large troubled lenders.
 Its outlook on the bank ratings remains negative.